Braid: Weaving Symbolic and Neural Knowledge into Coherent Logical Explanations: Dynamic Rule Generator (DRG)

 \section{Dynamic Rule Generator (DRG)}

 As noted in the introduction, the idea behind dynamic rule-generation is to provide missing rule knowledge on the fly to the reasoning engine, where the rules can come from an external function (the rule generator).
 The generic DRG interface has one core method, which given a target goal and KB, returns rules relevant to proving the goal.
+We now describe a neural DRG implementation.